SWEG-2016EC-Batch/Web-Wizards/ETS1494-Yonas-Begashaw/Exercise 3/Digit Counter of a Number.md

 # Pseudocode
 1. Start.
 2. Intitialize the variable counter to 0.
+3. Input number.
-3. Calculate digit: digit = number % 10.
+4. Calculate digit: digit = number % 10.
-4. Update number: number = number / 10.
+5. Update number: number = number / 10.
-5. Update counter: counter = counter + 1.
+6. Update counter: counter = counter + 1.
-6. If number is not equal to zero, go to step 3.
+7. If number is not equal to zero, go to step 4.
-7. Display the vaue of counter as number of digits.
+8. Display the vaue of counter as number of digits.
-8. End.
+9. End.